 1. Cooler spots: First, you choose Northern Europe, high-altitude areas, or places.

-2. An environmentally location: Slovenia which is like Costa Rica or Palau they even requires tourists to sign an environmental pledge.
+2. An environmentally friendly location: Slovenia, which is like Costa Rica or Palau; it even requires tourists to sign an environmental pledge.

 3. Off-season travel: Avoid extreme heat or storms by visiting a popular destination in spring or winter.